fermyon/spin/docs/content/quickstart.md

 ```

 Spin will instantiate all components from the application configuration, and
-will crate the router configuration for the HTTP trigger accordingly.
+will create the router configuration for the HTTP trigger accordingly.
 The
 component can now be invoked by making requests to `http://localhost:3000/hello`
 (see route field in the configuration):